veronar/push_swap/README.md

 ## **Objective**
 The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
 You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

-The goal ?
+The goal?
 Write 2 programs in C:
 - The first, named checker which takes integer arguments and reads instructions on the standard output.
 Once read, checker executes them and displays `OK` if integers are sorted.
 Otherwise, it will display `KO`.